 Is capnometry valuable in sleep studies of patients with COPD?

 Monitoring gas exchange is critical to a thorough evaluation of sleep and breathing.
-Traditionally, oxygen saturation has been used as a surrogate for gas exchange under the assumption that most important disturbances would lead to desaturation, and based upon the high cost and poor availability of reliable transcutaneous systems.
-However, oxygen saturation is an imperfect measure, as an occurrence of desaturation could in theory be related to multiple mechanisms including hypoventilation, upper airway collapse, ventilation-perfusion mismatch, shunting, and other factors.
+Traditionally, oxygen saturation has been used as a surrogate for gas exchange under the assumption that most important disturbances would lead to oxygen desaturation, and based upon the high cost and poor availability of reliable transcutaneous systems.
+However, oxygen saturation is an imperfect measure, as an occurrence of oxygen desaturation could in theory be related to multiple mechanisms including hypoventilation, upper airway collapse, ventilation-perfusion mismatch, shunting, and other factors.

 The addition of capnometry could be helpful for several reasons.
 First, capnometry plus pulse oximetry is more sensitive than pulse oximetry alone.
 Due to the shape of the oxyhemoglobin dissociation curve, important hypoventilation may occur with only minor changes in SaO2.
 For example a 10 mmHg rise in PaCO2 may drop PaO2 from 80 mmHg to roughly 70 mmHg, which would not lead to any major change in the saturation.
-Moreover, patients who are receiving supplemental oxygen may experience marked hypoventilation that could be overlooked due to lack of desaturation.
+Moreover, patients who are receiving supplemental oxygen may experience marked hypoventilation that could be overlooked due to lack of oxygen desaturation.
 Capnometry has the potential to detect hypoventilation that pulse oximetry may miss in these situations.
-Second, pulse oximetry does not provide information about the mechanism underlying desaturation, but capnometry may in some circumstances.
+Second, pulse oximetry does not provide information about the mechanism underlying oxygen desaturation, but capnometry may in some circumstances.
 For example, a fall in oxygen saturation accompanied by a rise in PaCO2 is suggestive of hypoventilation as the underlying mechanism rather than ventilation-perfusion mismatch or other factors.
 Mechanistic information might help to guide the choice of therapy, such as whether bi-level or continuous positive airway pressure therapy is more appropriate.

 In our clinical practices, we prefer transcutaneous CO2 monitoring over end-tidal CO2 in COPD patients, particularly if supplemental oxygen is being provided.
 In patients with unstable breathing patterns, particularly if tidal volume is low, end-tidal PCO2 can be unreliable due to the absence of an alveolar plateau.
-Transcutaneous CO2 is particularly helpful semi-quantitatively since it is directionally accurate regarding disturbances in gas exchange.
+Transcutaneous CO2 is particularly helpful semi-quantitatively, since it is directionally accurate regarding disturbances in gas exchange.
 Depending upon the device being used, however, transcutaneous CO2 changes can be delayed due to slow time constants, making abrupt dynamic changes difficult to assess.
 Other methods of measuring gas exchange, such as arterial blood gases have been scarcely studied.

 RECOMMENDATION: We recommend trials that compare various methods of measuring gas exchange in patients with OVS.
 As examples, trials that compare pulse oximetry plus transcutaneous CO2 measurement to pulse oximetry alone, pulse oximetry plus transcutaneous CO2 measurement to arterial blood gas measurement, and pulse oximetry plus transcutaneous CO2 measurement to pulse oximetry plus end-tidal CO2 measurement.